-The Strange Flowers carrier spans over 3 decades, having the band been founded in Pisa in late 1987 by Michele Marinò, Giovanni Bruno, Alessandro Pardini and Maurizio Falciani, which is also the current line-up of the band.
-Their music came from the roots of garage blues, travelled across the colourful constellation of space rock, to finally blow the visions and the poetry of psychedelic pop.
+The music of The Strange Flowers came from the roots of garage blues, travelled across the colourful constellation of space rock, to finally blow the visions and the poetry of psychedelic pop.

 A constant trademark of The Strange Flowers path has always been an incredible ability of getting close to true success and celebrity and systematically blowing it.
 Yet, this somehow poetic feature almost always reflected some sort of purity, the refuse of compromising, the will of keeping the integrity and the honesty of a musical project which purposes were fulfilled regardless of success.